MatveyMalatsion/Distributed-CEP-concept/README.md

     ]
 ```

-- "readFromKafka", "writeToKafka" : location and topic of input/output kafka instances
+- "readFromKafka", "writeToKafka" : location and topic of input/output kafka instances;
-- "patterns" - array of CEP rules, witch will handle CEP on input stream
+- "patterns" - an array of CEP rules, which handles CEP on input stream;
-- "partitionKey" - a field by witch CEP program will split main message stream on partitions
+- "partitionKey" - a field, by which CEP program splits main message stream on partitions;
-- "conditions" - array of JS functors, usable by patterns
+- "conditions" - an array of JS functors, which are used by patterns.

 ##### CEP program

 The CEP program is the main component of the computing node.
-It is this component that implements Complex Event Processing on the incoming data stream.
-On nodes, it is postponed as a compiled jar file.
+It is the component that implements Complex Event Processing on the incoming data stream.
+On nodes, it is provided as a compiled jar file.

 As input parameters, it takes two keys:
-- --configJson - string in JSON format with configuration
+- --configJson - a string in JSON format with the configuration;
-- --configPath - the path to the file that contains the configuration string
+- --configPath - the path to file that contains the configuration string.

 One of these parameters must be provided.

-Example of starting the program from the terminal
+Example of starting the program from the terminal:

 ```sh
 $ java -jar <path to jar> --jsonPath <path to json>
 ```

 ##### СEP program workflow:
-- reading configuration
+- reading configuration;
-- parse serialized patterns to Apache Flink patterns
+- parsing serialized patterns to Apache Flink patterns;
-- generate general dataStrem from kafka input
+- generating general dataStream from kafka input;
-- generate partitional dataStreams by splitted
+- generating partitional dataStreams by splitting general dataSrteam on partitions;
-- run events detection using patterns
+- running events detection using patterns;
-- generate warnings data stream and push in to kafka output
+- generating warnings data stream and sending it to kafka output.

-##### Patterns parsing
+##### Parsing patterns:

 The mechanism for describing the pattern in Apache Flink involves creating a java object.
-The whole logic of finding the pattern is constructed using successive calls of various methods of the builder.
+The whole logic of finding the pattern is constructed using conseсutive calls of various methods of the builder.

 An example of constructing an apache flink cep pattern:
 ```java